evanca/quick-portfolio/projects/ML_HCI/ML_HCI.md

-### Machine Learning for Music and Human Computer Interaction
+### Deep Learning for Music and Human Computer Interaction

 #### Overview